pluswerk/aus_page/Readme.md

 ### Using the additional properties

-To use all your page properties in a Fluid template in an aus_page plugin you have to create an Extbase Model class which extends `\AUS\AusPage\Domain\Model\AbstractPage` and add all your properties and the required getter functions.
+To use all your page properties in a Fluid template in an aus_page plugin you have to create an extbase Model class which extends `\AUS\AusPage\Domain\Model\AbstractPage` and add all your properties and the required getter functions.

 Remember to set the right `modelClassName` in your `Configuration.php`!